bem/bem-sdk/packages/decl/README.md

 ### stringify()

-Stringifies a set of BEM cells to a specific format.
+Stringifies a set of [BEM cells][cell-package] to a specific format.

 **Note** Temporary there is just `enb` format.
 It will be fixed later.